aragilar/dnd-flask/data/documentation/adventuring.md

 #### Vision and Light

-The most fundamental tasks of adventuring-noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few-rely heavily on a character's ability to see.
+The most fundamental tasks of adventuring - noticing danger, finding hidden objects, hitting an enemy in combat, and targeting a spell, to name just a few - rely heavily on a character's ability to see.
 Darkness and other effects that obscure vision can prove a significant hindrance.

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.

-A **heavily obscured** area-such as darkness, opaque fog, or dense foliage-blocks vision entirely.
+A **heavily obscured** area - such as darkness, opaque fog, or dense foliage - blocks vision entirely.
 A creature effectively suffers from the blinded condition (see appendix A) when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.